wp-plugins/wordpress-sphinx-plugin/readme.txt

 A: The best option to update search index is to setup cron job task for it.
 Also you may manually update search indexes through WordPress Sphinx Search administrative interface.

+Q: I have just activated the plugin, however when I try to run the Plugin's Wizard it does not do anything.
+What is wrong?

+A: This might be jQuery version collision.
+Our plugin uses jQuery v1.4 and supposed to work with WordPress up to 3.8 version which uses jQuery v1.x (i.e. 1.10 for WP3.8).
+Check if your installation has custom plugin or WP is modified to use jQuery v2.x.
+If so then it will impossible to use our plugin's Wizard.

 Q: I have just installed and run the wizard, however I have the following error message.
 What to do?

 Can not start searchd, try to start it manually.